Uncover more ways on how we can help you achieve pain alleviation with pain management.

 Here are some treatments that you may discuss with our pain care experts:

 - Medications.
-Most of the time, medication is used to alleviate pain and is effective if you take it regularly and on schedule.
+Most of the time, medication is used as pain management and is effective if you take it regularly and on schedule.
 There are various pain relief medicines that you can take to alleviate the pain that you’re feeling.
 Medical drug treatments may include over-the-counter medicines, pain relievers, corticosteroids, and antidepressants.

 - Therapies.
 If you prefer to know more about how to relieve pain without medicine, then therapies might be your best option.
 With therapies, you can reduce pain without any of the side-effects of medications, and there also won’t be any possibility of drug addiction.

-If you would like to schedule a consultation with us, you may give us a call here at AZ Pain Medicine Clinic with our phone number at +1-602-368-8800, or you can drop by our Arizona office from 8 am to 6 pm from Mondays to Fridays.
+If you would like to schedule a consultation with us, you may give us a call here at AZ Pain Medicine Clinic with our phone number at +1-602-368-8800, or you can drop by our Arizona office from 8:00am- 6:00 pm from Mondays to Fridays.
 You may also simply Click Here to book an appointment with our staff.